 Having a car would give us the freedom to explore more off the beaten path locations.
 We were planning on visiting the Tatacoa Desert, Bogotá, Salento, Jardín and ending in Medellin.
 We had heard many amazing things about the Tatacoa Desert in Colombia.
 Its mesmerizing arid landscape has striking red and gray rock formations.
 It also offers a unique opportunity to stargaze under its clear, dark skies.
 We were ready to explore!

 As our title implies, this journey didn’t turn out quite as we had planned.
-Hopefully you will learn from our experience and end up having a successful roadtrip wherever you may go.
+Hopefully you will learn from our experience and end up having a successful road trip wherever you may go.
 And if not, hopefully you enjoy our funny tale.

-Lesson 1 – Expect the Unexpected When Traveling on Your Successful Roadtrip
+Lesson 1 – Expect The Unexpected

 When we booked the rental car, we specifically reserved a vehicle with an automatic transmission.
 We can drive a manual, but felt much more comfortable with an automatic.
 The majority of cars in South America are manual transmission, so we were prepared for the worst.
 When the first agent at the rental company said there weren’t any automatic cars, we weren’t surprised.
 Mike must have had a worried look on his face when the second agent arrived as she frantically looked for an option.